companje/companje.nl/pages/python.md

 ---

 # install package with sudo as root
-this way also for example the wwwdata user can use the package
+this way also for example the wwwdata user can use the package. not sure if it's safe.
 ```bash
 sudo su
 sudo pip3 install mypackage